 Interestingly, the authors also studied the impact of mutual fund size on performance, and found that smaller funds outperform larger funds.
 In fact, this is a very economically significant effect.
 Specifically, Blake et. al found that a doubling in fund assets results in an average 0.9% per year reduction in fund alpha.

 Let’s think about these two facts for a second.
 First, there is no evidence that any mutual fund managers outperform after accounting for fees and luck effects.
 Second, larger funds lag smaller funds.
-How might this help to explain the chronic and egregious underperformance of private investors described by perennial Dalbar studies, per Figure 2 (average private investor returns in red)?
+How might this help to explain the chronic and egregious underperformance of private investors described by perennial Dalbar studies, per Figure 2 (note: red bar is average private investor returns)?

 Certainly there are many factors that have contributed to this dismal reality, such as performance chasing behaviour, poor advice, and emotionally driven decision making.
 That said, retail investors very often gravitate toward, or are directed into, behemoth funds operated by large, well-known investment firms.
 Perhaps investors (and Advisors) feel that a large institution with a long history is more likely to have investors’ best interests at heart.
 Almost certainly there is a feeling of ‘safety in numbers’; as Keynes famously said, “Worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally”.
 The sad reality, however, is that most investors, chasing the wrong kinds of funds on the basis of precisely wrong evaluation methods, will continue to fall far short of their goals.